 What is accounts receivable automation software?

-How much does AR automation software cost?
+How much does accounts receivable automation software cost?

 How long does it take to implement AR automation?